GDPR Compliance in the U.S.: What to Know

 Got it?
 Luckily, there are plenty of cookie consent managers out there to help make sure you know the difference between essential cookies and those that collect data (and those that do both).

-The people behind the CCPA and the CPRA, and now the staff of the newly created California Privacy Protection Agency are first and foremost concerned with protecting the privacy of California consumers.
+The people behind the CCPA, CPRA, and CPPA are first and foremost concerned with protecting the privacy of California consumers.
 They are very likely to prioritize enforcement against the most egregious violators of the law.

 Most especially, you don’t want to be caught looking like you don’t care.
 Good faith efforts will result in kind attention from the regulators; pleas of ignorance will result in much harsher treatment, indeed.